 The Node module is responsible for deploying (starting) and un-deploying (stopping) a group of modules to form an application.

-Module based applications use the Node module to bootstrap and the application configuration file (in JSON format) is passed as is (after include and expansion) to the Node module which processes the modules
+Module based applications use the Node module to bootstrap and the application configuration file (in JSON format) is passed as is (after include and expansion) to the Node module which processes the modules part of the file.

 This module is never deployed by configuration.